Code-Institute-Submissions/PP3-gradebook/README.md

     - google.oauth2.service_account: To allow the app to access Google Sheets, I followed the Love Sandwiches walk through to enable the Google Drive and Google Sheets APIs.
 This is described in the Deployment section below.

 - gspread: gspread is a Python API for Google Sheets, which we learned about in the Love Sandwiches walkthrough.
 In this app, I am using it to access my spreadsheet's data and to write data into it.
-- PANDAS: This is a Python packgage that is using widely by data scientists.
+- Pandas: This is a Python packgage that is using widely by data scientists.
 I've used it here to easily display back information to the user, and I found it useful for creating variables (for example the length of a row).
 - The Python Statistics module - I used this specifically for the mean function.
 I tried to import the mean function only from the module but this didn't work.
 - I used [Lucid Charts](https://www.lucidchart.com/) to create the flowsheet.